 We work with thousands of independent farmers every day who help raise the animals we use to produce safe, nutritious food for people all over the world.
 Treating the animals responsibly and with respect starts with where they’re housed.

 Raising birds right

 On the farm, birds are kept in enclosed barns to protect them from bad weather, extreme temperatures, diseases, and predators.
 No cages are used and birds can move freely within the barn.
-Stocking density, the number of birds within the available space in the barn, is carefully calculated to comply with national standards (National Chicken Council and National Turkey Federation) and to ensure that all birds can easily move to access feed and water and to express normal behavior.
+Stocking density, the number of birds within the available space in the barn, is carefully calculated to comply with national standards and to ensure that all birds can easily move to access feed and water and to express normal behavior.

-While we don’t own any cattle growing or finishing facilities, we encourage all of our beef producers to participate in the national program, Beef Quality Assurance (BQA), which provides guidelines for beef cattle production, educational programs, and industry cooperation for improving best practices.
+While we don’t own any cattle growing or finishing facilities, we encourage all of our beef producers to participate in Beef Quality Assurance (BQA), a national program that provides guidelines for beef cattle production, educational programs, and industry cooperation for improving best practices.
 BQA’s guidelines state cattle must be offered adequate space for comfort, socialization and environmental management.
 Pens are maintained for proper drainage and dust control.